wsbankenstein/aureus/README.md

 This project is on [GitHub](https://github.com/wsbankenstein/aureus) and [Codeberg](https://codeberg.org/bankenstein/aureus).

-If you have suggestions, please use the issue trackers or contact me at `aureus () martinbogdanov . com`.
+If you have suggestions, please use the issue trackers.
+If there's a particularly pressing issue, please contact me at `aureus () martinbogdanov . com`.